datweeds/debate/docs/chamber/index.md

     class CLAIM {
         an assertion made by a debater
         stating a belief or position
-        (that needs to be supported
-        by evidence)
+        supported by evidence
     }

     class REBUTTAL {
-        response to an opponent's
+        response to an opponent
         argument, where a debater
         either disagrees or refutes
         a claim, warrant or impact,